-April 17: The Rise and Fall of Open Range Cattle Raising on the Montana Plains (View on live stream) The Montana cattle industry began in the 1850s with the arrival of high grade cattle driven north from the Emigrant Road in what is now Wyoming, Idaho, and Utah.
+April 17: The Rise and Fall of Open Range Cattle Raising on the Montana Plains (View the presentation.)
+The Montana cattle industry began in the 1850s with the arrival of high grade cattle driven north from the Emigrant Road in what is now Wyoming, Idaho, and Utah.
 Texas longhorn cattle and other lesser-known types of cattle arrived, leading to the open range boom of the 1880s and the consequences of the Hard Winter of 1886-87.
 About the speaker: Vic Reiman, who recently retired from the Montana Historical Society, has done extensive research on firearms in the Society’s collection.
 He is the author of the article “‘Whoa, Blue, Whoa!’: Cowpuncher Teddy Blue Abbott, We Pointed Them North, and Montana’s Open-Range Era,” published in Montana The Magazine of Western History.
 Take the quiz for OPI Renewal Units.

 April 24: Do Treaties Matter?
-(View on live stream, link forthcoming) American Indian Treaties are still valid documents.
+(View the presentation) American Indian Treaties are still valid documents.
 From 1777 to 1871, US relations with individual American Indian nations were conducted through treaty negotiations.
 These contracts among nations created unique sets of rights for the benefit of each of the treaty-making tribes and the US government.
 Mike Jetty will provide a basic overview of treaty history and show how they are still being interpreted today.
 About the speaker: Mike Jetty is an enrolled member of the Spirit Lake Dakota Nation and a Turtle Mountain Chippewa descendant, who currently works at the Montana Office of Public Instruction as an Indian Education Specialist.
 Jetty has taught in classrooms at both the K-12 and university levels and, since 2004, he has provided over 200 workshops on teaching Indian history and culture for over 4,000 educators.
 Take the quiz for OPI Renewal Units.

-May 1: Dreams and Dust: Montana during the Great Depression (View on live stream, link forthcoming) Montana’s economic depression began in the 1920s with drought, falling commodity prices, and bank failures impacting communities across the state.
+May 1: Dreams and Dust: Montana during the Great Depression (View the presentation) Montana’s economic depression began in the 1920s with drought, falling commodity prices, and bank failures impacting communities across the state.
 Learn how this extended Depression as well as the New Deal, intended to mitigate its effects, changed the lives of Montanans and shaped the future of Montana communities.
 About the speaker: Montana State University Distinguished Professor Mary Murphy is the author of numerous articles, including "Bittersweet: Gender, Food & the State in the U.S. & Canadian Wests during World War I" published in Food Across Borders and "When Jeannette Said 'No': Montana Women's Response to World War I, published in Montana Magazine of Western History.
 Her books include Hope in Hard Times: New Deal Photographs of Montana, 1936-1942, published by the Montana Historical Society Press.
 Take the quiz for OPI Renewal Units.

-May 8: Copper, Commies, and the Cold War: Montana’s Labor Resurgence, 1934-1950 (View on live stream, link forthcoming) Join Senior Manuscript Archivist Rich Aarstad for a raucous romp through Montana’s labor history, beginning with the rebirth of Montana’s labor movement in 1934, at the height of the Great Depression, through 1950, when the Red Scare caused new fissures in the labor movement nationally and in Montana.
+May 8: Copper, Commies, and the Cold War: Montana’s Labor Resurgence, 1934-1950 (View the presentation) Join Senior Manuscript Archivist Rich Aarstad for a raucous romp through Montana’s labor history, beginning with the rebirth of Montana’s labor movement in 1934, at the height of the Great Depression, through 1950, when the Red Scare caused new fissures in the labor movement nationally and in Montana.
 About the speaker: Rich Aarstad joined the staff of the Montana Historical Society in 2001.
 He’s the author of “Western Montana’s Christmas Tree Boom, 1926–1969,” published in Montana The Magazine of Western History, coauthor of the book Montana Place Names from Alzada to Zortman and a prolific public speaker, who has presented on topics ranging from Lewis and Clark and World War I to jerks in Montana history.
 Take the quiz for OPI Renewal Units.

-May 15: Montana during the Relocation and Termination Era (View on live stream, link forthcoming) In the 1950s, two new federal policies changed life for American Indians in Montana and across the United States and threatened to undermine tribal sovereignty.
+May 15: Montana during the Relocation and Termination Era (View the presentation) In the 1950s, two new federal policies changed life for American Indians in Montana and across the United States and threatened to undermine tribal sovereignty.
 Termination aimed to dissolve reservations, nullify treaty rights, and end the nation-to-nation relationship between tribes and the federal government, while Relocation moved thousands of American Indians from reservations to urban centers in an effort to integrate and assimilate them into the broader American society.
 About the speaker: Laura Ferguson earned her M.A. in Native American Studies at Montana State University.
 Since 2010, she has worked as an instructor of Native American Studies and Native American literature at Carroll College and Helena College and as a writer/editor of Indian Education for All education resources.
 Ferguson is a co-author of Beyond Schoolmarms and Madams, a collection of biographical sketches of Montana women.
 She currently works as an associate editor at the Montana Historical Society.
 Take the quiz for OPI Renewal Units.

-May 22: On the Road Again (View on live stream, link forthcoming) The United States economy boomed in the years following World War II and transportation modes and networks changed dramatically.
+May 22: On the Road Again (View the presentation) The United States economy boomed in the years following World War II and transportation modes and networks changed dramatically.
 Growing suburbs, a new golden age of automobile tourism, and the rise of commercial trucking all had a profound impact on Montana.
 These changes sparked a boom in highway construction in the Treasure State that was crowned by the completion of nearly 1,200 miles of Interstate highway in the state by 1988.
 About the speaker: Jon Axline is a graduate of Montana State University and has worked at the Montana Department of Transportation since 1990.
 He is the author of a number of books and articles, including Conveniences Sorely Needed: Montana’s Historic Highway Bridges, Taming Big Sky Country: The History of Montana Transportation from Trails to Interstate, and “Operation Skywatch: The Montana Ground Observer Corps, 1952–1959,” which appeared in Montana The Magazine of Western History.
 Take the quiz for OPI Renewal Units.